BTMX Price Reaches $0.46 on Top Exchanges (BTMX)

-BTMX (CURRENCY:BTMX) traded flat against the U.S. dollar during the twenty-four hour period ending at 9:00 AM ET on January 13th.
-BTMX has a total market cap of $345.10 million and $70,882.00 worth of BTMX was traded on exchanges in the last day.
-One BTMX coin can currently be purchased for $0.46 or 0.00001156 BTC on popular exchanges.
-In the last seven days, BTMX has traded flat against the U.S. dollar.
+BTMX (CURRENCY:BTMX) traded flat against the US dollar during the 24-hour period ending at 10:00 AM ET on January 14th.
+In the last seven days, BTMX has traded flat against the US dollar.
+BTMX has a market capitalization of $345.10 million and approximately $70,882.00 worth of BTMX was traded on exchanges in the last 24 hours.
+One BTMX coin can currently be purchased for approximately $0.46 or 0.00001156 BTC on cryptocurrency exchanges.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.